MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/monitor.md

 | **deserialization errors** | Count | Number of input events that couldn't be deserialized inside the eventstream engine. |
 | **Watermark delay** | Second | Maximum watermark delay across all partitions of all outputs for this source or destination.
 It is computed as the wall clock time minus the largest watermark. |

-To view the data insights for an Azure event hub source, Azure iot hub source, lakehouse destination or KQL database destination ('Event processing before ingestion' mode):
+To view the data insights for an Azure event hub, Azure iot hub, lakehouse, KQL database ('Event processing before ingestion' mode) and Activator:

-1. Select the Azure event hub source node, Azure iot hub source, lakehouse destination node or KQL database destination node in the main editor canvas
+1. Select the Azure event hub, Azure iot hub, lakehouse, KQL database or Activator node in the main editor canvas

 2. In the lower pane, select the **Data insights** tab.

-3. If there's data inside the Azure event hub source, lakehouse destination or KQL database destination, the metrics chart appears on the **Data insights** tab.
+3. If there's data inside the Azure event hub, Azure iot hub, lakehouse, KQL database or Activator, the metrics chart appears on the **Data insights** tab.

 4. On the right side of the tab, select the checkboxes next to the metrics you want to display.